Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 • Be sure to write or phone the Governor, as well as your legislators.
 Our Governor can be reached at:

 • Historically, the MOST effective way to contact legislators has been by a formal "snail mail" letter.
-Please see What to Say and Sample Message, below, if you are uncertain as to how to write a letter that officials will pay attention to.
+Please see What To Say and Sample Message, below, if you are uncertain as to how to write a letter that officials will pay attention to.

 • If you do not feel comfortable writing a letter or calling you can e-mail but please be aware that this is generally considered the least effective and most "informal" way of communicating with politicians (though, with the anthrax scares, many legislators on the federal level now prefer email).
 Follow the same rules for an email as you would for a printed letter.